CadQuery/cadquery/README.md

 * A CadQuery stack inspector.
 * Export to various formats, including STEP and STL, directly from the menu.

-***PLEASE NOTE:*** If you are planning to use CQ-editor, it requires a version of Anaconda which includes Python 3.7.
+***PLEASE NOTE:*** If you are planning to use CQ-editor, it requires an Anaconda environment (env) that includes Python 3.7.
 A future release of CQ-editor will update it to be compatible with Python 3.8.

 The installation instructions for CQ-editor can be found [here](https://github.com/CadQuery/CQ-editor#installation).